Zorkooo/Movie-Recommendation-System/README.md

 * **Surprise:** A Python library specifically designed for collaborative filtering.
 * **TensorFlow or PyTorch:** For deep learning approaches (if applicable).

-**Additional Considerations:**

-* **Scalability:** If dealing with large datasets, consider distributed computing frameworks like Apache Spark.
-* **Real-time Recommendations:** Explore techniques like online learning to update recommendations as new data becomes available.
-* **User Interface:** Develop a user-friendly interface to interact with the recommendation system.

-By following these steps and leveraging the power of Python and machine learning algorithms, you can create a robust and effective movie recommendation system.